 - Hand: 9 1/2″

-Rice was brought up as part of a venerable trio that included Gray and Reggie Roberson Jr. He was only a three-star recruit in 2019, but Rice came along quickly once he joined the Mustangs.
-He caught 25 passes for 403 yards and a touchdown as a true freshman, then emerged as a legitimate playmaker in 2020, with 48 catches for 683 yards and five scores.
+Rice was part of a trio of talented receivers that included Gray and Reggie Roberson Jr. Despite being only a three-star recruit in 2019, Rice quickly proved himself on the field for the Mustangs.
+In his freshman year, he caught 25 passes for 403 yards and a touchdown.
+He then emerged as a legitimate playmaker in 2020, with 48 catches for 683 yards and five touchdowns.

 MORE: FREE Mock Draft Simulator With Trades